-Roles transformations and filters
+Role transformations and filters

+For both of the above authorization methods there are further configuration options to tune the role lookup.
+In this section we describe these further options:
---ldap.roles-include can be used to specify a regular expression that is used to filter roles.
-Only roles that match the regular expression are used.

---ldap.roles-exclude can be used to specify a regular expression that is used to filter roles.
-Only roles that do not match the regular expression are used.

---ldap.roles-transformation can be used to sepcify a regular expression and replacement text as /re/text/.
+- --ldap.roles-include can be used to specify a regular expression that is used to filter roles.
+Only roles that match the regular expression are used. - --ldap.roles-exclude can be used to specify a regular expression that is used to filter roles.
+Only roles that do not match the regular expression are used. - --ldap.roles-transformation can be used to specify a regular expression and replacement text as /re/text/.
 This regular expression is applied to the role name found.

---ldap.superuser-role can be used to specify the role associated with the superuser.
+This is especially useful in the roles-search variant to extract the real role name out of the dn value. - --ldap.superuser-role can be used to specify the role associated with the superuser.
 Any user belonging to this role gains superuser status.
-This role is checked before applying any regular expression.
+This role is checked after applying the roles-transformation expression.

-- --ldap.enabled true --ldap.server ldap.company.com \

-- --ldap.roles-attribute-name groupMembership \

-- --ldap.prefix uid= \

-- --ldap.suffix ,dc=company,dc=com

-- --ldap.roles-include "^arangodb"
+--ldap.roles-include "^arangodb"